-With the weather getting warmer and summer in sight, many of us are starting to plan our next staycation adventure.
+With the weather getting warmer and summer in sight, many of us are starting to plan our next getaway adventure.
 But where to go?
-There are so many amazing drives and destinations here in the UK that it would take an age to list them all.
-So here are a couple of our favourites, along with our top tips on how to make sure you get there safely and comfortably.
+There are so many amazing drives and destinations here in the UK that it’s hard to choose, so here are a couple of our favourites, along with our top tips on how to make sure you get there safely and comfortably.

 Kendal to Keswick, Lake District, England

 Stretching across 30 miles of the Lake District National Park, the route from Kendal to Keswick isn’t one to be missed.
 This stunningly scenic journey follows the A591, and although it should only take around an hour, you won’t want to rush through.